 Although the direct route between Monument Valley and Moab is only about three hours, the scenic drive via Valley of the Gods adds at least an hour – but is well worth the detour.
 There’s more iconic views looking back towards Monument Valley as we head north on Highway 163 towards Moab.

-Along the highway is a vantage point back towards Monument Valley made famous by the movie Forrest Gump (the exact point being 37°06’09.5″N 109°59’21.1″W), where after running for more than three years Forrest suddenly stops and decides to go back home.
+Along the highway is a vantage point back towards Monument Valley made famous by the movie Forrest Gump (the exact point being 37°06’09.5″N 109°59’21.1″W), where after running for more than three years Forrest abruptly stops and decides to go back home.